nrdxp/nixos/README.md

 NixOS configuration
 -------------------

-herein lies my configuration files for NixOS.
+Herein lies my configuration files for NixOS.
 You can easily pick and choose optional components from the `extra` and `abstract` folders by including them in `configuration.nix`.
 I also have device specific configurations under the devices folder.
 You must pick one device configuration or generate your own.